Kaliningrad

 Curonian Spit, Russia

 The Curonian Spit is a national park that stretches from Russia in the south to Lithuania in the north.
-The starting point is the coastal city of Zelenogradsk, from where the main road through the area starts.
-The isthmus is very beautiful with varied nature and wildlife, and it is inscribed on the UNESCO World Heritage List.
+The starting point is the coastal town of Zelenogradsk, from where the main road through the area starts.
+Its unique cultural and natural history has meant that the isthmus is represented on UNESCO’s World Heritage List.

 Shopping